How Does Payment Processing Work? 2023 Small Business Guide

 How to Set Up Payment Processing for Your Small Business

-Not all payment processors are considered equal.
-While many payment processors work with multiple industries, some are better suited for specific types of business, offering better deals and tools.
+Not all payment processors are equal.
+While many work with multiple industries, some are better suited for specific types of business and offer better deals and tools.

 Here are some things to consider:

 - Price is only one factor.
-Look at the tools they offer—point-of-sale (POS) systems, dedicated merchant accounts, and discounts for special situations (like nonprofits).
+Look at the tools they offer—POS systems, dedicated merchant accounts, and discounts for special situations (like nonprofits).
+Make sure they support all the payment methods you’d like to accept.
 Also, check whether they require a contract or charge month-to-month.

 - Reputation is important.
 A good price won’t mean anything if the payment processor isn’t reliable or you are stuck with hidden fees.
 Do your research.
 We offer reviews, but also read user reviews and get recommendations from others in your field.

 - Find top-notch security.
 It’s important to keep your business and customer data secure.
-Look for PCI-compliant payment technology and other safeguards such as chargeback protection and address verification systems (AVS).
+Look for Payment Card Industry (PCI)-compliant payment technology and other safeguards such as chargeback protection and address verification systems (AVS).

 Best Merchant Accounts & Payment Processors at a Glance